smjonas/live-command.nvim/README.md

 Default: `true`

-Whether highlights should be shown.
-If `false`, only text changes are shown.
+Determines whether highlights should be shown.
+If `false`, only text changes are shown, without any highlights.

 ---